hpxmlwg/hpxml/guide/source/program_administrator/opportunities_benefits.rst

 Faster and more flexible tools can lower program costs, improve data quality, and drive innovation into your program.
-The following are some of the opportunities for HPXML that are being used by programs today:
+The following are some of the opportunities for HPXML that are being used by programs today:[IT SEEMS TO ME THAT BULLETS 3-5 BELOW ARE EQUALLY APPLICABLE TO CONTRACTORS.
+IT WOULD BE GOOD TO SOMEHOW CONVEY THAT.
+IN ADDITION, I THINK THERE IS MUCH MORE TO BE SAID ON QA BOTH AT THE PROGRAM LEVEL AND THE CONTRACTOR LEVEL RELATED TO HOW HPXML CAN SUPPORT EXECUTION OF A QUALITY MANAGEMENT SYSTEM, REDUCE COSTS RELATED TO INSPECTIONS, AND MAKE SELECTION OF CONTRACTORS/PROJECTS FOR INSPECTION MORE EFFECTIVE AND EFFICIENT.
+PERHAPS KEVIN POWELL CAN ADD MORE HERE.
+ALSO DAN KARTZMAN MIGHT BE SOMEONE WHO COULD PROVIDE INFO FROM EXPERIENCE ON HOW DATA CAN SUPPORT INTERNAL QC ACTIVITIES]

 * **Create an Open Modelling Software Market.**  You can use HPXML to allow participating contractors to choose  which software tool they want to use for